 5 years, as packaged for sale.

-Open ampoules or bottles should be used immediately and any unused drug discarded.
+Open ampoules should be used immediately and any unused drug discarded.

 Once diluted, chemical and physical in-use stability for 24 hours at 2-8°C has been demonstrated.

 From a microbiological point of view, the product must be used immediately once opened/diluted.
 If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at 2-8°C, unless reconstitution/dilution has taken place in controlled and validated aseptic conditions.